-Methods for developing software, compliant with the guidelines contained in the latest edition of AMC 20-115 are acceptable methods.
-Alternative methods for developing software may be proposed by the applicant and are subject to approval by the Agency.
+Methods for developing software/AEH that are compliant with the guidelines contained in the latest edition of AMC 20-115/AMC 20-152 are acceptable methods.
+Alternative methods for developing software/AEH may be proposed by the applicant and are subject to approval by EASA.

-Software which was not developed using the version of ED-12 referenced in the latest edition of AMC 20-115 is referred to as legacy software.
-In general, changes made to legacy software applicable to its original installation are assured in the same manner as the original certification.
-When legacy software is used in a new aircraft installation that requires the latest edition of AMC 20-115, the original approval of the legacy software is still valid, assuming equivalence to the required software level can be ascertained.
-If the software equivalence is acceptable to the Agency taking into account the conditions defined the latest edition of AMC 20-115, the legacy software can be used in the new installation that requires AMC 20-115 software.
-If equivalence cannot be substantiated, all the software changes should be assured through the use of the latest edition of AMC 20-115.
+Software/AEH which was not developed using the versions of ED-12/ED-80 referenced in the latest edition of AMC 20-115/AMC 20-152 is referred to as legacy software/AEH.
+In general, changes made to legacy software/AEH applicable to its original installation are assured in the same manner as the original certification.
+When legacy software/AEH is used in a new aircraft installation that requires the latest edition of AMC 20-115/AMC 20-152, the original approval of the legacy software/AEH is still valid, assuming equivalence to the required software/AEH criticality level can be ascertained.
+If the software/AEH development method equivalence is acceptable to EASA, taking into account the conditions defined in the latest edition of AMC 20-115/AMC 20-152, the legacy software/AEH can be used in the new installation.
+If equivalence cannot be substantiated, all the software changes should be assured through the use of the latest edition of AMC 20-115 for software or of AMC 20-152 for AEH.